ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 Other community members shared new [use cases](/usecases/) to help package authors see how their work is being used and to help other users see how these packages might be used.

-Our blog had featured many different voices and experiences during 2024.
+Our blog featured many different voices and experiences during 2024.
 We have a total of 35 community authors, of which 18 are first time community authors!
 Counting our staff, 42 authors wrote 54 blog posts, 63% of which were written by community authors and 13% were multilingual.